 I split my time between working with patients and my manager duties.
 I was recently involved in a complete re-fit of our X-ray room which is all lovely and new now.

 It’s challenging to recruit at the moment, as it is for most radiology departments.
-We’re looking at different routes into the radiographer role, for example supporting one of our admin staff who wants to re-train, and we also have someone on an apprenticeship who will hopefully stay with us once qualified.
+We’re looking at different routes into the radiographer role, for example supporting one of our admin staff who wants to re-train, and we also have someone on a radiologist apprenticeship who will hopefully stay with us once qualified.

 It’s the most rewarding career and we all love what we do.